asapbio/Preprints_and_Publishing_Training-course/Lesson-IV_Sci-Comm/SciComm_Lesson-plan_022821.md

    </td>
    <td>Summarise the key points and review the role of scicomm in being a scientist.
 <p>
-Summarise the different platforms available and when each should be used
+Summarise the different platforms available and when each should be used</p>
    </td>
    <td>
    </td>